Year of 2017 will stay in my memory for a very long time - it was most chaotic, crazy and game changing year in my life.

 During the 2017, I've made 624 open-source code contributions and gained 263 reputation points on StackOverflow (which makes me to have 2132 in total).

-Besides that, I've reset all my tech-related social media accounts and got a new nickname (mrmnmly ;) ).
-While my new instagram followers grow pretty well (47 followers vs ~20 followers on the old one), my twitter goes much worse (19 followers currently vs ~225 on the old one).
+I've reset all my tech-related social media accounts and got a new nickname (mrmnmly ;) ).
+While my new instagram followers grow pretty well (47 followers vs ~20 followers on the old one), my >new twitter account with old username< twitter goes much worse (19 followers currently vs ~225 on the old one).

 In the end, I'm aware that I'm the only one responsible for such situation - I'm pretty focused on programming rather than marketing and it's no magic to me, that it will take long time till anyone get interested in my person to follow ;)